 Column Description Internal ID Internal ID of the RAN backhaul.
 The internal ID is a unique ID for every object, that the MWTM assigns for its own internal use.
-The ID can also be useful to TAC when troubleshooting problems.
+The ID can also be useful when the TAC is debugging problems.
 Name Name of the RAN backhaul.
 Node Name of the node on which this RAN backhaul resides.
 Location Location of the node (either at the cell site or the aggregation node site).
 Peer Name Name of the object's peer.
-Peer Node Name of the node to which the peer object belongs. Туре Indicates whether the RAN backhaul is a normal backhaul or a virtual backhaul (see Creating Virtual RAN Backhauls, page 8-129).
-User Send Bandwidth The bandwidth that the user specified for the backhaul.
-Values for send and receive bandwidths User Receive Bandwidth will be different if the interface is asymmetrical.
-To change this value, see Editing Properties for a RAN-O Backhaul, page 6-37.
+Peer Node Name of the node to which the peer object belongs. Туре Indicates whether the RAN backhaul is a normal backhaul or a virtual backhaul (see Creating Virtual RAN Backhauls, page 8-140).

+Column Description User Send Bandwidth The bandwidth that the user specified for the backhaul.
+Values for send and receive bandwidths will be different if the interface is asymmetrical.
+User Receive Bandwidth To change this value, see Editing Properties for a RAN-O Backhaul, page 6-36.
 System Send Bandwidth The bandwidth that the system specifies for the backhaul.
-Values for send and receive System Receive Bandwidth bandwidths will be different if the interface is asymmetrical.
+Values for System Receive Bandwidth send and receive bandwidths will be different if the interface is asymmetrical.
 Ignored Indicates whether to include the RAN backhaul when aggregating and displaying MWTM status information: • Uncheck the check box to include the RAN backhaul.
-This is the default setting.
-Check the check box to exclude the RAN backhaul.
-Users with authentication level Network Operator (level 3) and higher can edit this field.
-Users with authentication level Power User (level 2) and higher can edit the Unignore field.
+This is the default setting. • Check the check box to exclude the RAN backhaul.
+Users with authentication level Power User (level 2) and higher can edit this field.
 Notes Indicates whether a note is associated with the RAN backhaul.
 Events (MWTM client only) Indicates whether the RAN backhaul has received any events.
 If the RAN backhaul has received an event, an icon appears in the table cell.
 Clicking the icon clears the event and takes you to the Recent Events tab for the RAN backhaul.
 Last Status Change Date and time that the status of the RAN backhaul last changed.
 Severity Indicates the alarm severity for the chosen RAN backhaul.
 The severity can be Critical, Major, Minor, Warning, Informational, Indeterminate, Unmanaged, or Normal.
 See Managing Alarms and Events, page 9-1 for more information.
 Status Current status of the RAN backhaul.
-Possible values are: Active Failed Warning For detailed definitions of each status, see Status Definitions for RAN-O and PWE3 Backhauls, page E-10.
+Possible values are: Active 🔮 Failed 🍚 Warning For detailed definitions of each status, see Status Definitions for RAN-O Backhauls, page E-10.